Rcmaveric/Reloading-Press-Monitor/README.md

 -RPI_circut: a picture of the above file.
 Its my wire schematic.

 Examples and testing:
 -This where i keep all the examples and test files I have been using.
-There is a copy of the 3_1_TkinterGui i keep for reference.
-Tkinter with classes is the file I am activel editing.
+There is a copy of the 3_1_TkinterGui i keep for reference.Inwork_Gui.Py is the file I am activel editing.

 Usefull Links: